lucas-six/python-cookbook/recipes/core/multi_threads.md

 # Wait until the threads terminate.
 main_thread = threading.main_thread()
-for t in threading.enumerate():  # enumerate active threads
+for t in threading.enumerate():
-    if t is not main_threading:
+    if t is not main_thread:
         t.join()
 ```